-Razer Phone review
+Razer Phone full review

 Following the acquisition of Nextbit, gaming brand Razer has entered the smartphone market with a handset aimed at gamers.
 It’s simply called the Razer Phone and offers incredible tech not found on any other smartphones on the market including a 120Hz Quad HD display capable of offering double the framerate of the likes of the iPhone X, Pixel 2 and more.